InvestingProperty

 As I write this that BOE base rate is above 5%!
 In other words, way over 4% and in other words it ain’t looking good for the property market!

-The second four percent rule for property
+The second rule for property

 Here’s a quote from the London School of Economics based on over 150 years of UK property data.